 Every time your youth soccer player gets kicked or wears shoes that don't quite fit right they place themselves at risk for contusions and bruises.
 For immediate treatment we recommend RICE (rest, ice, compression, and elevation).
 It's also important for them to get further evaluation at our office to ensure the damage is not beyond superficial.

-Ingrown Toenails and Other Front Foot Problems
+Ingrown Toenails and Other Ball of Foot Problems

 Although some soccer players want a really tight fitting shoe, foot problems such as ingrown toenails, turf toe, and neuromas can occur.
 Purchasing a shoe that fits properly is essential to preventing these foot issues.